lhelwerd/rechu/README.md

 `rechu create`.
 Then, you can create receipts and products with `rechu new`; this command writes the new receipts and product metadata to YAML files in the defined path/filename format and imports them to the database, keeping both in sync.
-You can also bulk-import YAML files for receipts and product inventories from the defined path, receipt subdirectory pattern and product pattern with `rechu read`; you can later use the same command to synchronize changes in YAML files to the database.
+You can also bulk-import YAML files for receipts, shop and product inventories from the defined path, receipt subdirectory pattern, shop path and product pattern with `rechu read`; you can later use the same command to synchronize changes in YAML files to the database.

 When you install a new version of this package, there may be database schema changes which need to be applied to continue using the current model.
 After